datanav/docs/configuration.rst

    * - ``method``
      - String
-     - A enumeration of "POST", "PUT", "DELETE" and "PATCH" (note: case sensitive) that represents the HTTP operation that the operation should execute on the ``url`` specified.
+     - A enumeration of "GET", "POST", "PUT", "DELETE" and "PATCH" (note: case sensitive) that represents the HTTP operation that the operation should execute on the ``url`` specified.
      -
      - Yes